-- 8.2.1 Applicants and objectors will both be required to limit their submissions to no more than 5 minutes.
-This limit may be extended, with the prior agreement of the Chairperson of the Panel, to up to 10 minutes where a group of two or more objectors/ supporters have appointed a spokesperson or representative to make the submission on behalf of the group. - 8.2.2 Applicants (or their representatives) shall have 5 minutes in total to present their case, including any summing-up.
-This time limit will be strictly enforced such that applicants (or their representative) who take their full allotted 5 minutes to present their case at the beginning of the hearing will not be permitted to sum-up.
-National or major applications usually involve planning proposals that are complex and take some time to be explained and presented.
-For such proposals, the Chairperson may at his/ her discretion afford more than 5 minutes.
-Where agreed by the Chair, in respect of applications for national, major developments and significant local development, an applicant or objector can make to reference to multi-media submission (already lodged with the planning application). - 8.2.3 Where a local ward member (Councillor) addresses the Panel, this submission should not exceed 5 minutes.
+8.2.1 Applicants and objectors will both be required to limit their submissions to no more than 5 minutes.
+This limit may be extended, with the prior agreement of the Chairperson of the Panel, to up to 10 minutes where a group of two or more objectors/ supporters have appointed a spokesperson or representative to make the submission on behalf of the group.

+8.2.2 Where a local ward member (Councillor) addresses the Panel, this submission should not exceed 5 minutes.
 The Councillor should advise Committee Services of his/ her intention to make a submission in advance of the Panel meeting.
-Once the local ward member has made their submission they must leave the room. - 8.2.4 To ensure fairness and consistency these time limits will be strictly enforced.
+Once the local ward member has made their submission they must leave the room.

+8.2.3 To ensure fairness and consistency these time limits will be strictly enforced.